-the United States was instrumental in the founding of the United Nations.
-These groups also tend to be skeptical of global warming, and I believe they influenced the administration of President Bush.
+I am aware of the distrust some groups within the Christian Right have towards these agreements, but we should remember that the United States was instrumental in the founding of the United Nations.
+66 These groups also tend to be skeptical of global warming, and I believe they influenced the administration of President Bush.
 My response to their concerns is to look to the wisdom of Jesus.
-He was able to distinguish those things that are the responsibility of Christian teachers from those things that are the properly the responsibility of governments.
-He commanded us that we should -give back to Caesar the things that are Caesar's, and to God the things that are God's.
-Paul also commanded that we should cooperate with government in seeking the common good.
-These scriptures refer specifically to the right of governments to levy taxes, and their duty to preserve law and order.
+He was able to distinguish those things that are the responsibility of Christian teachers from those things that are properly the responsibility of governments.
+He commanded us that we should "give back to Caesar the things that are Caesar's, and to God the things that are God's."67 Paul also commanded that we should cooperate with government in seeking the common good.68 These scriptures refer specifically to the right of governments to levy taxes, and their duty to preserve law and order.
 I would argue that protecting the environment is also very much the business of government, both at the national level and in appropriate international agreements.

 I believe Christians who have the opportunity can serve God through involvement in the political process.
 I believe that government is better, and outcomes are fairer, where people of faith are involved.
-It was the case in biblical times, when Joseph and Daniel brought prosperity and justice to Egypt and Babylon.
-It was the case with the founding fathers of America.
-It is the case now.
+It was the case in biblical times, when Joseph69 and Daniel70 brought prosperity and justice to Egypt and Babylon.
+It was the case with the founding fathers of America.71 It is the case now.

 What kind of difference can Christians living in a free society make to the structures and agreements that will shape the new economy of a sustainable world?
-I would hope that Christians will follow Jesus' command and show a real concern for their neighbor,
+I would hope that Christians will follow Jesus' command and show a real concern for their neighbor,72 particularly for those living in parts of the world that will be more severely affected by global